 Cheatham County School Board Policy 6.310

-More specific guidelines appropriate for each level of school (elementary, middle, junior high and senior high) may be developed.
-Principals, faculty members and students shall be involved in the development of each appropriate set of guidelines.
+More specific guidelines appropriate for each level of school (elementary, middle, junior high and senior high) shall be developed by the director of schools.
+Principals and appropriate faculty shall be involved in the development of each set of guidelines.

-When a student is attired in a manner which is likely to cause disruption or interference with the operation of the school, the principal shall take appropriate action, which may include suspension and/or expulsion.
+When a student is dressed in a manner which is likely to cause disruption or interference with the operation of the school, or in a manner that violates the developed guidelines, the principal shall take appropriate action, which may include suspension.

 Sycamore Middle School:

 Students shall observe modesty and appropriateness in clothing and personal appearance.
 A student is not appropriately dressed if he/ she is a disturbing or disruptive influence to the educational environment or presents a safety concern for others.

 Fashion is constantly changing and some fashion changes may not be appropriate for school.
 We reserve the right to make changes to the dress code as needed to keep disruption to the educational process to a minimum and maintain a safe school.
 The dress code rules are as follows:

 - Hats, caps and sunglasses are not to be worn in the building (with the exception of school-sponsored spirt days).